Spot-throated hummingbird: Vocalization

 The spot-throated hummingbird's song is "a complex series of chips and wheezing electric warbles."
 It also makes "a dry chatter and tip notes."

 Status

 The IUCN has assessed the spot-throated hummingbird as being of Least Concern.
-It has a fairly large range but its population size and trend are unknown.
+It has a fairly large range; its population size is unknown but is believed to be stable.
 No immediate threats have been identified.
 It is considered fairly common, and "[h]uman activity has little effect on Spot-throated Hummingbird, at least in the short term".